pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

     $\Omega(n + k) = \Omega(n + 2^r)$ and there are $d$ passes.
 This makes a total
     running time of $\Omega(d(n + 2^r))$.

--   **What is the main idea behind bucket sort?
-Provide a description of the algorithm.
-    Prove its running time.**
+-   **What is the main idea behind bucket sort? ovide a description of the algorithm. ove its running time.**
     -   Idea
         1. Set up an array of initially empty "buckets".
         2. Scatter: Go over the original array, putting each object in its bucket.